 The gallery gradually developed a focus on fine art, and the exhibition space grew when Kamel invested in a 400 sq. m hôtel particulier (grand town house) on rue Saint-André-des-Arts.
 There he has shown work by Daniel Buren, François Morellet, Huang Yong Ping, Anish Kapoor, Tadashi Kawamata and Martin Parr.

-Today, Kamel runs three Paris art spaces and is a leading light of a new generation of socially committed gallerists, through his work with the Imagine Institute (whose 850 specialists research genetic diseases, housed in the world-famous Necker Hospital in Paris) for which he has held three charity art auctions.
+Today, Kamel runs four Paris art spaces and is a leading light of a new generation of socially committed gallerists, through his work with the Imagine Institute (whose 850 specialists research genetic diseases, housed in the world-famous Necker Hospital in Paris) for which he has held three charity art auctions.

 How to define luxury